 Rasa Open Source has some scripts to help you choose and fine-tune your policy configuration.
 Once you are happy with it, you can then train your final configuration on your full data set.

 To do this, you first have to train models for your different configurations.
 Create two (or more) config files including the policies you want to compare, and then provide them to the train script to train your models:

+Similar to how the NLU model was evaluated, the above command trains the dialogue model on multiple configurations and different amounts of training data.
 For each config file provided, Rasa Open Source will train dialogue models with 0, 5, 25, 50, 70 and 95% of your training stories excluded from the training data.
-This is done for multiple runs to ensure consistent results.
+This is repeated three times to ensure consistent results.

 Once this script has finished, you can pass multiple models to the test script to compare the models you just trained:

 This will evaluate each model on the stories in

 (can be either training or test set) and plot some graphs

 to show you which policy performs best.
 Since the previous train command

 excluded some amount of training data to train each model,

 the above test command can measure how well your model predicts the held-out stories.